Clean Beauty vs Clinical Skincare

 Clean beauty replaces synthetic fragrances with essential oils and plant extracts.
 From a skin-safety perspective, this is not an improvement.
 Essential oils are complex mixtures of dozens of compounds, many of which are known allergens and sensitizers.
 Linalool (in lavender oil), limonene (in citrus oils), and eugenol (in clove oil) are among the most common causes of cosmetic contact dermatitis.

 Synthetic fragrances are also potential sensitizers — but they are chemically defined (one molecule) and can be dosed precisely.
-The safest option for skin health is fragrance-free: no synthetic fragrance, no essential oils, no masking agents.
+The safest option for skin health is always fragrance-free: no synthetic fragrance, no essential oils, no masking agents of any kind.

 "Natural" and "clean" are not synonyms for gentle.
 Poison ivy is natural.
 Arsenic is natural.
 In skincare, the relevant question is not "is this ingredient natural?" but "does this ingredient at this concentration have safety data supporting its use on skin?"
 Check specific ingredients against published dermatology research rather than relying on marketing labels.